-- If you terminate UW employment at age 55 or older – even though you are not 59 ½ – you may take distributions from your UW TSA pre-tax accounts without being subject to the 10% tax penalty for early withdrawal.
+- If you terminate UW employment at age 55 or older – even though you are not 59 ½ – you may take distributions from your UW SRP pre-tax accounts without being subject to the 10% tax penalty for early withdrawal.

 Withdrawals from your Roth after-tax 403(b) account are tax-free as long as you meet the IRS restrictions:

 - You must have had the account open at least five years from your first Roth contribution, and

 - You must be at least 59 ½ years old.

 The Setting Every Community Up for Retirement Enhancement Act of 2019 (SECURE Act) became law on December 20, 2019.
 The Secure Act made major changes to the Required Minimum Distribution (RMD) rules.